Is my favorite new TV show this year a ripoff?

 What do we do?

-And suddenly he was a big-time novelist, but also a big-time Hollywood guy.
+And the movie was a big deal, and suddenly he was a big-time novelist, but also a big-time Hollywood guy.

-And so what happens then, like even still like pre-ER, what does the rise of Michael Creighton look like from the Andromeda stream?
+And so what happens then, like, even still, like, pre-ER, what does the rise of Michael Creighton look like from the Andromeda stream?

 Well, so he also takes a detour into directing.